Off-the-shelf SaaS makes your Burnaby operation fit the tool, and the tool doesn't fit Hollywood North

 Exactly what you get

 Software built around your distinctive workflow, with the gaps between your existing tools closed and your specific compliance rules encoded.
-Depending on your operation, that core might be an ERP (Enterprise Resource Planning) for a film slate, a warehouse management system for a manufacturer, or a research-spend platform for a lab, integrated with the accounting software and business intelligence dashboards you keep, so the monthly reconciliation tax disappears.
+Depending on your operation, that core might be an ERP (Enterprise Resource Planning) for a film slate, a warehouse management system for a manufacturer, or a research-spend platform for a lab, integrated with the accounting software and business intelligence (BI) dashboards you keep, so the monthly reconciliation tax disappears.

 How to choose a developer in Burnaby